camercu/oscp-prep/CHEATSHEET.md

  - `UNIX-CONNECT:filename` and `UNIX-LISTEN:filename`
  - `PIPE` or `PIPE:filename`

-## 10.5.
+## 9.5.
 Bending with rinetd

-Once installed (`apt install -y rinetd`), you can easily specify rinetd forwarding rules by changing the config settings in `/etc/rinetd.conf`.
+Once installed (`apt install -y rinetd`), you can easily specify rinetd forwarding rules by changing the config settings in `/etc/rinetd.conf`. `rinetd` acts as a persistently-running service that does redirection.

 Redirection rules are in the following format: